h2oai/tutorials/Driverless AI/natural-language-processing-tutorial-sentiment-analysis /natural-language-processing-tutorial-sentiment-analysis.md

 ### Text preprocessing

-Text pre-processing involves using a variety of techniques to convert raw text into well- defined sequences of linguistic components that have standard structure and notation.
+Text pre-processing involves using a variety of techniques to convert raw text into well-defined sequences of linguistic components that have standard structure and notation.
 Some of those techniques are:

-- **Sentence Segmentation :** involves identifying sentence boundaries between words in different sentences.
+- **Sentence Segmentation:** involves identifying sentence boundaries between words in different sentences.
 Since most written languages have punctuation marks which occur at sentence boundaries, sentence segmentation is frequently referred to as sentence boundary detection, sentence boundary disambiguation, or sentence boundary recognition.
 All these terms refer to the same task: determining how a text should be divided into sentences for further processing.

-- **Text Tokenization :** Tokenization involves splitting raw text corpus into sentences and then further splitting each sentence into words.
+- **Text Tokenization:** Tokenization involves splitting raw text corpus into sentences and then further splitting each sentence into words.

 - **Text Standardisation:** Once the text has been tokenized, it is normalised by getting rid of the noise.
 Noise relates to anything that isn't in a standard format like punctuation marks, special characters or any unwanted tokens.
 If required, case conversions can also be done i.e converting all tokens into either lowercase or uppercase.

 - **Removing Stopwords:** Stop words are words which appear very frequently in a text like "and", "the", and "a" but appear to be of little value in helping select documents.
 Such words are excluded from the vocabulary entirely.

 - **Stemming:** Stemming is the process of reducing inflected (or sometimes derived) words to their stem, base or root form — generally a written word form.
-Example if we were to stem the following words: “Stems”, “Stemming”, “Stemmed”, “and Stemtization”, the result would be a single token “stem”.
+Example if we were to stem the following words: “Stems”, “Stemming”, “Stemmed”, “and "Stemtization”, the result would be a single token “stem”.

-- **Lemmatization :** a similar operation to stemming is lemmatization.
+- **Lemmatization:** a similar operation to stemming is lemmatization.
 However, the major difference between the two is that stemming can often create non-existent words, whereas lemmatization creates actual words.
 An example of lemmatization: “run” is a base form for words like “running” or “ran” and the word “better” and “good” are in the same lemma so they are considered the same.

 It is important to note here that the above steps are not mandatory and their usage depends upon the use case.
 For instance, in sentiment analysis emoticons signify polarity and stripping them off from the text may not be a good idea.
 The general goal of the Normalization, Stemming and Lemmatization techniques is to improve the generalization of the model.
 Essentially we are mapping different variants of what we consider to be the same or very similar "word" to one token in our data.